-The undersigned Registered Professional Engineer is familiar with the requirements of Chapter 40 of the Code of Federal Regulations Part 112 (40 CFR 112) and has supervised examination of the facility.
-The undersigned Registered Professional Engineer attests that this SPCC Plan has been prepared in accordance with good engineering practices including applicable industry standards and in accordance with the requirements of 40 CFR 112; that procedures have been established for required inspections and testing; and that the SPCC Plan is adequate for the facility.
+The undersigned Registered Professional Engineer is familiar with the requirements of Chapter 40 of the Code of Federal Regulations Part 112 (40 CFR 112) and has supervised examination of the facility by appropriately qualified personnel.
+Findings and recommendations outlined in this report are based on the site visit conducted on September 13, 2023 by S&ME, Inc. personnel.

+The undersigned Registered Professional Engineer attests that this Spill Prevention, Control, and Countermeasure (SPCC) Plan (Plan) has been prepared in accordance with good engineering practices including applicable industry standards, and in accordance with the requirements of 40 CFR Part 112; that procedures have been established for required inspections and testing; and that the Plan is adequate for the facility.